bh90210/SimpleDBW/README.md

 byte[] returnedvalue = db.View("".getBytes());
 ```

-That can be for example converted to string and used with TextView like so
+This can be for example converted to string and used with TextView like so

 ```
 String text = new String(returnedvalue);